 After the foil prints that had too much paint I just smoothed the paint out with a brush and started again, no cleaning at all.

 When there was very little paint left I just painted right over it with a new color.
 I think the flecks of other colors add depth and interest.
 And, lucky you, this really simplifies the process.
 Paint, draw, print.

 Try it all.
+Although you’re creating monoprints the foil printing plate can be used over.
 Paper is cheap.
 Really, let your kids try working with any colors that float their boat.

 Our most striking prints were the result of paper and paint that had lots of contrast.
 And of course, anything metallic is awesome.

 This foil print process is simple enough to allow some experimenting with the materials.
 Think outside the box and print on top of newspaper print, old artwork, or tissue paper prints.
 Layering different materials and processes is a great way for kids to get sophisticated results.

 If you enjoyed this foil printing project please consider sharing it on your favorite social media channel.